buyuk-dev/imouse/README.md

 ### Mouse Server App

 Features:
-    - receives commands from the mouse client app and moves the mouse based on those commands.
+    - Handles movement and click commands from the client app.
     - plots the received movement commands in real time using basic matplotlib animation (not efficient but suffices for debugging purposes)
-    - loads settings from json file
+    - loads settings from json file.

 Bugs:
-    - visualization code has a bug with matplotlib being started in a background thread rather than main
-    - when client disconnects logs show a json decode error, need to handle disconnect more cleanly
+    - Disconnecting and terminating server is not handled in a clean way.

 ### Mouse Client APK

 Need to implement better filtering.
 Currently integrating accelerometer reading into speed and position leads to very noisy results and the mouse is not yet usable.
+There is some space to play with parameter tuning, but I don't think its possible to reach signal quality sufficient for real-life application in current implementation.
+May need to explore Kalman filtering, Machine Learning or other techniques to improve the processing.

 # References